 Early Admission students no longer attend classes at their high school, but remain enrolled in their assigned high school and can participate in the school's extracurricular activities while taking classes at SPC.
 Admission is limited at each campus - Clearwater, St. Petersburg/Gibbs, Seminole and Tarpon Springs Campuses.
 There is no cost for application, tuition or textbooks.
 Students follow the SPC academic calendar.

 - You must attend an information session.
 Check this website for upcoming dates and times.

 - Submit the College Placement Test scores, high school transcripts and Application For Early Admission To College form to the Early Admission Program Office by 3 p.m., Friday, Feb.
 8, 2019 (for 2019-20 applicants).

 Interested in staying at SPC after high school?

-If you want to continue your college education at SPC after you've met all your high school graduation requirements, please follow these steps:
+If you are a current dual enrollment student and want to continue your college education at SPC after you've met all your high school graduation requirements, please follow these steps:

 - Complete our Dual Enrollment Transition Form

 - Contact one of the following Dual Enrollment offices (Clearwater - 791-5971 or 791-5977, Seminole - 394-6023 or 394-6164, Tarpon Springs - 712-5400 or 712-5281) to be sure any additional holds have been removed

 - Meet with an SPC Academic Advisor on your home campus to complete the required steps to enroll.